Why Collect Performance Measures Data?

 - State Grantee Webinars - webinars have been offered to explain processes, to present data collection tools and templates to states, and to encourage the states to use them in order to collect and report on LIHEAP performance measures.

-The PMIWG has conducted outreach activities and developed data collection tools to encourage data submission in the most efficient and user-friendly manner.
+Data Collection The PMIWG has conducted outreach activities and developed data collection tools to encourage data submission in the most efficient and user-friendly manner.
 Included below are the outreach activities and data collection tools the work group has completed thus far:

 - Outreach - coordinated outreach was done in order to motivate states to submit data on some or all of the LIHEAP performance measures and to describe the advantages of collecting and using this data to improve service delivery.
 Data collection outreach was conducted through emails, presentations, webinars, and one-on-one exchanges with state grantees.